aspose-html/aspose-html-reference-tutorials/html/english/java/configuring-environment/use-message-handlers/_index.md

 }
 ```

-## Why Use Message Handlers?
-Message handlers give you **fine‑grained control** over every network request—whether it’s an image, CSS, JavaScript, or font file.
-Instead of letting the library fail silently, you can log missing assets, provide fall‑back content, or even retry the request.
-This makes your HTML processing pipeline **robust**, **production‑ready**, and easier to debug.

 ## Common Issues and Solutions
 - **Handler recursion** – Call `invoke(context);` only once to avoid infinite loops.
 - **Missing license** – Without a valid license the output PNG will contain a watermark.